dantheman39/docker-course/notes.md

 # Section 8: Building a multi-container application

-New repo is called docker-course-complex.
+New repo is called docker-course-complex (or docker-course-multi-container?).
 We're going to build an application that has a database, uses multiple containers, and we're not going to build the docker image from within the webserver itself.

 ## 117. Application architecture